 Natalie has extensive experience several teaching disciplines, including ballet, tap, jazz, singing, acting, and stage combat.
 Her career as an actress has expanded into that of director and choreographer of many children’s musical theater performances.
 She has directed and choreographed for several companies, including her own company, Spotlight Performing Arts, in Manhattan.
 She is excited to join the team at Croton Academy of Arts!

-Nic Coccaro (Creative Dramatics, Acting I substitute and Stage Combat Choreographer) Nicolas, BA Theatre, has fight directed numerous comedic and dramatic works here and abroad for community theatre, college and professional theatre.
+Nic Coccaro (Creative Dramatics, Acting I teacher and Stage Combat Choreographer) BA Theatre, has fight directed numerous comedic and dramatic works here and abroad for community theatre, college and professional theatre.
 From Genesius Theatre’s Hamlet at Theatre Under St. Marks, NYC to SUNY Binghamton’s Anne Boleyn to CAA’s She Kills Monsters to Cider Mill Playhouse’s Deathtrap, Nicolas has worked with both children and adult actors.
 He is a certified Advanced Actor Combatant with the Society of American Fight Directors and has studied at the British Academy of Stage & Screen Combat.
-Nicolas is happy to educate young actors in how to act out violence on stage in a safe and clear manner.
+Nicolas is happy to teach young actors and educate them in how to act out violence on stage in a safe and clear manner.

 Emily Riedel (Dance, Choreographer) is a choreographer and performer based in Westchester County, New York.
 For the past fourteen years she has trained in classical ballet, modern, jazz, hip hop, theater dance, contemporary, lyrical, and is especially well versed in tap dance.
 She has taught and assisted beginner to advanced levels of dance at Westchester Ballet Center, Croton Children’s Theatre, and the Croton Academy of Arts.
 As a choreographer, Emily has created dances for Croton Children’s Theatre, PVC Middle School, Dance for Peace, Croton Academy of Arts, and served as Dance Captain for Actors Conservatory Theatre of Westchester.
 Emily is a sophmore in Temple University's BFA Musical Theatre Program.